Blank-Studios/TileGame/README.md

 To hit: Atk (of attacking Unit) > Def (of defending Unit).

 Damage: Weapon damage. x2 if "super effective" (i.e. Bow-class weapon vs flying unit). x2 if Speed (of attacker) > Def (of defender). x2 for critical (Crit stat > random number from 1 - 100).

+Need to do:
+-Opening and implemention when tile clicked.
+-Unit development
+-Weapon implementation
+-Images/graphics
+-Unit array for manager to cross-reference.